The Changeling Hypothesis:

 However, there is no mention of any rushing sound in his dementor-assisted memories of the attack upon him and his mother when he was a baby.
 Which is particularly odd since the presence of the dementors (at the Quidditch game), or the dementor-surrogate of the Boggart (in Lupin’s tutoring sessions), which provoked those memories, ought to have produced an awareness of the rushing sound, if the sound is also to be associated with the presence of dementors.

-At present we have no context which would make it clear whether the rushing sound is a relevant piece of data for our reasoning or a detail that Rowling threw in to make things more dramatic, and has simply allowed to fall through the cracks.
+At present we have no context which would make it clear whether the rushing sound is a relevant piece of data for our reasoning or a piece of set-dressing that Rowling threw in to make things more “dramatic”, and has simply allowed to fall through the cracks.

 Although the fact that there was clearly NO Horcrux created from the death of the spider, might possibly count against the likelihood that one was created from the death of Frank Bryce, as well, even though we did not actually hear the incantation used to murder Bryce.
 (Rowling has changed her mind ex-cathedra regarding the murder of Frank Bryce as having been used to create the Nagini Horcrux.
 The correction was not incorporated into the books however.
 In canon, bogus as it is, it still stands.
 For the record; Bertha Jorkins’s death is far more likely.)